 (3) Where a crowd control agent’s licence is held by a natural person on behalf of a partnership or a body corporate, references in subsection (1) to a crowd control agent include references to the partnership or the body corporate.

+[Section 38 amended by No. 4 of 2008 s.
+27 and 80(2).]

 39. Unlicensed person not to be employed as a crowd controller

 A person must not employ as a crowd controller a person who does not hold a crowd controller’s licence.

-Penalty: see section 88.
+Penalty a fine of $15 000.

+[Section 39 amended by No. 4 of 2008 s.
+80(2).]

 40. Advertising

 (1) A person must not advertise or in any way hold out that he or she is willing to supply the services of crowd controllers unless the person holds a crowd control agent’s licence.

-Penalty: see section 88.
+Penalty: a fine of $15 000.

 (2) For the purposes of subsection (1) a person is to be treated as holding a crowd control agent’s licence if such a licence is held on the person’s behalf under section 43(2).

+[Section 40 amended by No. 4 of 2008 s.
+80(2).]

 Part 6 — Control of armed bodyguards

 41. Authorisation of armed bodyguards

-(1) A person, not being an officer of a police force, must not act as an armed bodyguard except —
+(1) A person, not being an officer of a police force, must not act as an armed security bodyguard except —

 (a) under and in accordance with a written authority given by the Commissioner with the approval of the Minister; or